 The Federal Energy Management Program (FEMP) aims to help agencies and organizations make sustainability a natural part of how they operate—while continuing to meet their mission goals.
 Through its Institutional Change activities, FEMP provides guidance and reference materials to help agencies and the myriad organizations within agencies shift their behavior in an effort to save energy and resources now and in the long-term.
 Institutional change integrates behavior with technologies and policies, recognizing that all three need to align to make a significant and lasting difference.

 The evidence-based guidance about institutional change in this section draws from social-science literature and real-world experience.
-Although it focuses on meeting the requirements of Executive Order 13693, federal agencies can use the institutional change process to meet any sustainability or energy-efficiency goals.
+Although it focuses on meeting the requirements of Executive Order 13693, agencies and organizations can use the institutional change process for continuous change to meet any sustainability or energy-efficiency goals.

 - Step 1: Determine Goals

 - Step 2: Identify Rules, Roles, and Tools

 - Step 3: Develop an Action Plan